smockle/alpine-strongswan/README.md

 You can append arguments like `start --nofork --debug` to get debug output.
 Run `--help` for list of arguments.

-There are various ways to check on StrongSwan, including tailing the Docker logging output (stdout/stderr), the `ipsec` command, and the `swanctl` command:
+There are various ways to check on strongSwan, including tailing the Docker logging output (stdout/stderr), the `ipsec` command, and the `swanctl` command:

 ```Bash
 docker logs -f --tail 100 strongswan